-Wastewater Treatment Data We use data from the US Environmental Protection Agency (EPA)'s publicly available Clean Watershed Needs Survey (CWNS) to identify wastewater treatment facilities with anaerobic digestion, and their corresponding geographic location (latitude and longitude), average daily treatment rate and presence of biogas utilization unit processes.
-Using methods described by Gingerich & Mauter,32 we merged the 2004, 2008 and 2012 data to generate a dataset for all wastewater treatment facilities with anaerobic digestion that did not have on-site biogas utilization facilities, their reported wastewater flow rates and geographic coordinates.
-Biogas produced from the flow was calculated by using the conversion 1.5 sfc of biogas produced per 100 gallons of wastewater processed33 and 60% methane content in biogas, a conservative estimate for anaerobic digestors34. see SI Methods for further detail.
+wastewater treatment facilities with anaerobic digestion that did not have on-site biogas utilization facilities, their reported wastewater flow rates and geographic coordinates.
+Biogas produced from the flow was calculated by using the conversion 1.5sfc of biogas produced per 100 gallons of wastewater processed36 and 60% methane content in biogas, a conservative estimate sfc of biogas produced per 100 gallons of wastewater process for anaerobic digestors37.
+See SI Methods for further detail.

-Landfill Data For landfill direct emissions data, we use EPA's publicly available Facilities Level Information on GreenHouse gases Tool (FLIGHT)21 for 2019 methane emissions from the following sectors: municipal landfills, industrial landfills and solid waste combustion.
-For flaring data, we used EPA's Landfill Methane Outreach Program (LMOP) from August 2020.22 See SI Methods for further detail.
+Landfill Data For landfill direct emissions data, we use EPA's publicly available Facilities Level Information on GreenHouse gases Tool (FLIGHT)23 for 2019 methane emissions from the following sectors: municipal landfills, industrial landfills and solid waste combustion.
+For flaring data, we used EPA's Landfill Methane Outreach Program (LMOP) from August 202024.
+See SI Methods for further detail.

-Natural Gas and Petroleum Data For natural gas and petroleum direct emissions data we also used the EPA FLIGHT database,21 downloading all 2019 methane emissions for the Petroleum and Natural Gas Systems sector, including all sub-headings.
-For flaring data, we used Visible Infrared Imaging Radiometer Suite (VIIRS) data from 2019.23 See SI Methods for further detail.
+Natural Gas and Petroleum Data For natural gas and petroleum direct emissions data we also used the EPA FLIGHT database23, downloading all 2019 methane emissions for the Petroleum and Natural Gas Systems sector, including all subheadings.
+For flaring data, we used Visible Infrared Imaging Radiometer Suite (VIIRS) data from 201925.
+See Supporting

+214 Methods for further detail.

-Techno-economic Model
+215 Techno-economic Model

-This analysis models a methanotroph production system consisting of the following costs components: capital costs, operations and maintenance, methanotroph nutrient requirements (ammonia, phosphorus), labor, and electricity.
+216 This analysis models a methanotroph production system consisting of the following costs components: capital costs, operations and maintenance, methanotroph nutrient requirements (ammonia, phosphorus), labor, and electricity.
 We include the cost of methane cleanup (\$/ton CH4) as an additional input.
 We establish baseline values (approach detailed below) for each input to determine the levelized cost in four different scenarios: co-location with wastewater treatment plants, landfills, natural gas facilities, and a facility with a paid connection to the natural gas grid.

-Methanotrophic Properties
+221 Methanotrophic Properties

 For the purposes of this analysis, we defined the final SCP product as the organic biomass of the dried cell (also referred to as volatile suspended solids).
-Microbial properties of yield (ton SCP produced / ton substrate consumed), cell density (grams SCP / L), and specific growth rate (day-1) determine how much biomass can be produced in a reactor for a given period of time (see Equations 1 and 2 in SI).
+Microbial properties of yield (ton SCP produced/ton substrate consumed), cell density (grams SCP/L), and specific growth rate (day-1) determine how much biomass can be produced in a reactor for a given period of time (see Supplementary Equations (S1) and (S2)).
 We use these parameters to determine methanotroph production rate for our baseline levelized cost calculations.
-Using the stoichiometry in Equation 1 to describe methanotrophic growth,14 we calculate baseline microbial yields for each compound required for growth: methane, oxygen and ammonia.
-For phosphorus, we assume 2% of biomass by weight (Table 4).34
+Using the stoichiometry in Equation (1) to describe methanotrophic growth15, we calculate baseline microbial yields for each compound required for growth: methane, oxygen and nitrogen (in units of N as ammonia).

+For phosphorus, we assume 2% of biomass by weight (Table 4)37.